 Prof. Nagihan Bostanci, DDS, PhD, AFHEA is Head of Internationalization in Dentistry and Professor of Inflammation Research (Periodontics).
-She is also program Director for the postgraduate courses “Master´s Degree in Odontology, Oral Health and Dental Technology”.
-She is the past president of the Periodontal Research Group of the International Association for Dental Research (IADR).
+She is also Program Director for master´s level programmes “Master´s Degree in Odontology, Oral Health and Dental Technology”.
+She is the elected Vice President of Microbiology/Immunology Group of the International Association for Dental Research (IADR).
 She also served as the president of the IADR Periodontal Research Group.

 Prof. Bostanci´s group to better understand periodontal homeostasis and the underlying mechanisms of inflammatory periodontal pathogenesis.
 The ultimate goal is to improve the quality of periodontal care delivered through early and accurate diagnosis, and development of innovative targeted therapeutic approaches.
 Further information: https://ki.se/en/dentmed/oral-diseases

 Prof. Bostanci has a postgraduate Certificate in Learning and Teaching (CILT), from Queen Mary University of London, and is an Associate Fellow of the Higher Education Association (AFHEA), UK.
 Her primary area of teaching has been in periodontology, including periodontal diagnostics, periodontal physiology, anatomy, histopathology, mechanisms of pathogenesis, inflammatory pathways and genetics.
 She has been delivering these topics at different level of expertise to the undergraduate and postgraduate curriculum.